aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # knex-todo-cli

-Command-line todo app using knex
+Command-line todo app using Knex.

 We're building a simple command-line tool to manage our list of todos.
 We're finally at the point of storing our data in a database!
 Woooo!
-We're using the knex module to talk to our SQLite3 database.
+We're using the Knex module to talk to our SQLite3 database.

 ## Setup